 Did you know that insulating a dog house can make your pet much more comfortable in cold weather?
 A well-insulated wooden dog house can really help keep your pet safe from the cold.
-This is important because in places like Alaska and North Dakota, it can get as cold as -20 degrees Fahrenheit1.
+This is important because in places like Alaska and North Dakota, it can get as cold as -20 degrees Fahrenheit.

 Key Takeaways